3dcitydb/3dcitydb-docs/source/overview/main-features.rst

 The 3DCityDB comes with an OGC compliant implementation of a basic WFS 2.0 allowing web-based access to the 3D city objects stored in the database.
-WFS clients can directly connect to this interface and retrieve 3D content for a wide variety of purposes.
-The implementation currently satisfies the *Simple WFS* conformance class.
-The WFS considers CityGML ADE contents, if the ADEs have been registered in the database and specific Java libraries for reading/writing the ADE contents from/into the ADE database tables is provided (see above).
+WFS clients can directly connect to this interface and retrieve 3D content in CityGML and CityJSON format for a wide variety of purposes.
+The implementation currently satisfies the
+*Simple WFS* conformance class.
+The WFS supports CityGML ADE contents, if the ADEs have been registered in the database and specific Java libraries for reading/writing the ADE contents from/into the ADE database tables is provided (see above).
 An implementation of a full, transactional WFS is